 Embellishments comprise of all the design components in the pendant.
 From the center piece to the side stones to little designs on the bails, everything is included in this umbrella term.
 Embellishments are an important part of any piece of jewelry as they add to the overall aesthetics.

-Now that you have read through this guide to know a pendant, check out our fresh collection of pre-set pendants at GemsNY.
+Now that you have gone through this guide to know a pendant necklace and its structure, check out our fresh collection of pre-set pendants at GemsNY.
+The designs are many and colors are astounding.